katarzynasornat/appsilon-shiny-app/README.md

 This Shiny application allows users to visualize species observations on a map.
 The app utilizes data from the **Global Biodiversity Information Facility (GBIF)** and allows users to search for species by vernacular and scientific names, view the species’ observations on the map, and analyze the timeline of their observations.
 The app is optimized for performance, usability, and scalability.

+[Here](https://spex-appsilon-app.azurewebsites.net/). one can find deployed version on Azure.

 ## Features

 - **Species Search**: Users can search for species by their vernacular name or scientific name.
 The search is powered by auto-suggestions and returns matching results when the user starts typing.
 - **Map Visualization**: Once a species is selected, its observation locations are displayed on an interactive map using `leaflet`.
 The complete data for the whole world have been used.
 - **Timeline Visualization**: Users can view the timeline of selected species' observations.
 - **Aggregating dropdown for timeline**: Additional feature to aggregate counts per day/month/year.
-- **Default View**: The app displays a relevant default view when no species is selected yet, showing an overview of dataset as well as suggesting some species user may observe locally
+- **Default View**: The app displays a relevant default view when no species is selected yet, showing the closest spieces, the user can observe based on geo coordinates.
 - **Display of the image and fun facts for chosen spieces**: Once a spieces is selected, an image is presented as well as 3 top fun facts.

 ## Additional Features (Optional)